 Ask intelligent questions and look presentable:

 There comes a point where you would be required to ask questions about the institution, this is the phase where most students mess up.
-The questions should be rational and must be related to MBA in regard with your goals.
+The questions should be rational and must be related to MBA in regard to your goals.
 Do not make a major blunder by shooting questions that are easily available in their prospectus or web.
 During an IIM personal interview, present yourself in formals and sit straight, maintaining eye contact.

 It is always suggested to do a lot of research about CAT interview questions to go and ace the interview with ease.
-To know more important tips on interviews and preparation strategies, stay tuned with Byju’s.
+To know more important tips on interviews and preparation strategies, stay tuned with BYJU’S.